Senate Inquiry to look at wine industry

 The $25 million Australian tax-payer funded subsidy of New Zealand wineries via the WET (Wine Equalisation Tax) Rebate is almost certain to be forensically examined following the establishment of a Senate inquiry into the Australian wine sector today.

-Independent Senator for South Australia, Nick Xenophon, has been a long-time campaigner against the fuel shopper dockets for ...
+Independent Senator for South Australia, Nick Xenophon, co-sponsored the motion establishing the i...